argyee/plot-twist/README.md

   - Cooldown management (check and reset)
   - Public messages so everyone can see the trolling
   - See [BULLYING_SETUP.md](BULLYING_SETUP.md) for details
+- 🎬 **Overseerr Integration** (Optional):
+  - Request movies directly from Discord to your Plex server
+  - Shows real-time availability status (Available/Pending/Not Available)
+  - 4K quality toggle when requesting
+  - Admin commands to link Discord users to Overseerr accounts
+  - View and manage your requests with `/myrequests`
+  - Automatic status updates in movie post embeds

  ## Preview